StARR Application Information

 The StARR program is designed to give residents the time, mentorship, and resources needed to do significant research during residency, making them better prepared to compete for a top academic fellowship after residency and have a successful career as a physician scientist.
-Practically, StARR funds residents to step out of their busy residency requirements to work with their research and scholarship mentors for 12 to 24 months.
+StARR provides the opportunity to take 12-24 months of dedicated paid research time during residency.

 Who should apply?